-What is your educational background?
+What is your academic background?

-Coral Manzanedo: I studied a degree in Information Systems Engineering at university.
+Coral Manzanedo: I studied Information Systems Engineering at the university.

 How many years have you been in the technology sector?

 MJ:I have been working in consulting for 19 years, since 2002.

 C: I have been working in this sector for a year and a half.